-The Finnish Health in Teens study – Fin-HIT – is a cohort study including more than 10,000 Finnish adolescents aged around 9–12 years at enrolment, together with 10,000 guardians, the vast majority mothers.
-This age range was chosen as the majority of participants are about to enter puberty and are cognitively mature to participate in the study according to our own focus group discussions.
+The Finnish Health in Teens study – Fin-HIT – is a cohort study including over 11,000 Finnish children aged 9–12 years at enrolment, together with 10,000 parents, of which the vast majority are mothers.
+This age range was chosen as most participants are about to enter puberty and are cognitively mature enough to participate in the study without parents.

-The Ethics Committee of the Hospital District of Helsinki and Uusimaa has approved the Fin-HIT study.
+The study is conducted at Folkhälsan Research Center.
+The Ethics Committee of the Hospital District of Helsinki and Uusimaa has approved the Fin-HIT study protocol.

 The participants were recruited and baseline data collection was performed during 2011–2014.

-Pilot study: Home recruitment, by mailed invitations to 11,000 selected households, was tested in 2011.
+Pilot study: Home recruitment, by mailed invitations to 11,000 selected households all over Finland, was tested in 2011.
 The response rate using this strategy was 14 %.
-A phone interview study done amongst 166 randomly selected non-participating guardians indicated that the main reason for non-participation was lack of time (43 %).
+A phone interview study done amongst 166 randomly selected non-participating parents indicated that the main reason for non-participation was lack of time (43 %).

-Main study:<The largest part of recruitment was therefore conducted in the schools where trained fieldworker teams presented the study in school classes and handed out invitations to the adolescents.
-At school, the adolescents answered a questionnaire on an electronic tablet pc, provided a saliva sample and had their height, weight and waist circumference measured in a standardized way by the fieldworkers.
+Main study: The largest part of the recruitment was therefore conducted in schools where trained fieldworker teams presented the study and handed out invitations to the children.
+At school, the children answered a questionnaire on an electronic tablet, provided a saliva sample and had their height, weight and waist circumference measured in a standardized way by the fieldworkers.
 Saliva samples were collected using Oragene® DNA Self-Collection Kit.
-Guardians participated by answering a web questionnaire.
+Parents participated by answering a web questionnaire.

 The current ethical approval for follow-up is 25 years which all participants have consented to.

-During 2015–2016, the households were invited to the first follow-up, when the majority of adolescents are 13-15 years old.
-A follow up allows us to study changes in body size and health status in the participants over time, including microbiotic and epigenetic changes in body size development.
-The invited adolescent and guardian were both asked to answer a web questionnaire, give a saliva sample and to report their height, weight and waist circumference.
+During 2015–2016, when the children were 13–15 years old, the families were invited to the first follow-up.
+With longitudinal data it is possible to follow changes in various lifestyle factors, as well as in weight and other health outcomes over time, and potentially address causal relationships more reliably than in cross-sectional studies.
+The invited adolescent and parent were both asked to answer a web questionnaire, to give a saliva sample and to report their height, weight and waist circumference.

-The participants have consented to link their study data to national health registers.
-The registers include Population Information System at the Population Register Center (PRC; data such as social security number, address, mother tongue), The Social Insurance Institution of Finland (Kela; data such as medicine prescriptions, purchase of medicine, medicine expenses), Statistics Finland (data such as occupational status, wages, cause of death) and the National Institute for Health and Welfare (THL; data such as pregnancy, new-born health, diagnoses).
+The participants have consented to link national health register data to their collected data.
+The registers include the Social Insurance Institution of Finland (Kela; data such as medical purchases, expenses and reimbursements), Statistics Finland (data such as occupational status, wages, cause of death) and the Finnish Institute for Health and Welfare (THL; data such as pregnancy, new-born health, diagnoses and procedures).